Three Keys to Effective Restaurant Management

 - Re-visit your action plan and re-prioritize it at least once per day.

-- When making assignments to your staff, give them appropriate instruction, be clear about your expectations, ask for their input and always, always, always give them a deadline.
+- When delegating tasks to your staff, give them appropriate instruction, be clear about your expectations, ask for their input and always, always, always give them a deadline.
 Make a note to follow-up both before and on the deadline date to ensure that the task is completed on time and in a satisfactory manner, and then provide appropriate feedback.
-You get what you inspect, not what you expect.
+For effective restaurant management, you get what you inspect, not what you expect.

 - Ensure that your entire team uses “checklist type tools” for daily, weekly and monthly tasks.